AaronTraas/Notes/Recipes/Casciatelli.md

 7. Roll out one of the portions of dough.
 If the dough is tough to work with, cover with a towel and rest another 10-15 minutes.
 Roll to about 2mm thick.
 8. Cut into 6-8" rounds.
 9.

+Notes:
+- when cutting the rounds, there will be scraps.
+Collect all the scraps, and knead it together with a small pat of butter.
+When we worked it before with extra flour, it gets tougher.
+Mixing in some extra fat will tenderize it.